pati610/tetherback/README.md

 Tools to create TWRP and nandroid-style backups of an Android device via a USB connection, without using the device's internal storage or SD card.

+To guarantee against backup corruption during transfer, it generates [md5sums](https://en.wikipedia.org/wiki/md5sum) of the backup files on the device and then verifies that they match on the host.

 **WARNING:** This is a work in progress.
-I've only tested it on a [LG/Google Nexus 5](http://wikipedia.org/wiki/Nexus_5) with [TWRP recovery v3.0.0-0](https://twrp.me/site/update/2016/02/05/twrp-3.0.0-0-released.html), with `adb` v1.0.31 under Ubuntu.
+I've only tested it on a [LG/Google Nexus 5](http://wikipedia.org/wiki/Nexus_5) with [TWRP recovery v3.0.0-0](https://twrp.me/site/update/2016/02/05/twrp-3.0.0-0-released.html), with `adb` v1.0.31 and v1.0.32 under Ubuntu Linux.
 You have been warned ☺

 ## Requirements